flexmock/flexmock/docs/user-guide.rst

 -----------------

 Mocking or stubbing out builtin functions, such as open(), can be slightly tricky.
-The "builtins" module is accessed differently in interactive Python sessions versus running applications and named differently in Python 3.0 and above.

-It is also not always obvious when the builtin function you are trying to mock might be internally called by the test runner and cause unexpected behavior in the test.
+It is not always obvious when the builtin function you are trying to mock might be internally called by the test runner and cause unexpected behavior in the test.
 As a result, the recommended way to mock out builtin functions is to always specify a fall-through with should_call() first and use with_args() to limit the scope of